Contrived-com/cheeseshirt/worker-shopify-orders/README.md

-# CheeseShirts API
+# CheeseShirts Shopify Orders Worker

-A simple Python backend that integrates with Shopify's GraphQL API to process orders and send them to t-shirt printers via email.
+A worker that periodically pulls new orders from Shopify and serializes the content for processing by other workers.

 ## Features